misskniss/language-presentation/LANGUAGES.md

 #### Python: `OO` &amp; `classes`
 mhandysi

----

 ####Object Oriented Python
-Python has been an 'Object Oriented' language since day one, making it extremely easy to use classes and objects in your programs.
+Python has been an __Object Oriented__ language since day one, making it extremely easy to use classes and objects in your programs.

 #####Class Syntax

 The syntax of a class in python is much like a method definition.
-You have the keyword 'class' followed by the class name followed by a colon.
+You have the keyword __class__ followed by the class name followed by a colon.
 By convention th first letter of the class name is usually capitallized.

 After the class declaration usually follows class variables, variable that are visible to every instance of the class object.
 Then the constructor and class methods.